 Capital Improvement Projects

-There is regularly additional construction taking place around the City by the County, State, WSSC, Washington Gas, or property owners.
-All this work can be completed by in house crews or contractors.
+Please be advised that additional construction regularly takes place in the City limits by County, State, WSSC, Washington Gas, and PEPCO crews and private property owners.
+The City is not always advised when these projects are taking place.
 If there are any questions about work in the City please contact (301) 985-5032.

 The Citywide Transportation Study recommended Jefferson Street be designated as a Bike Boulevard to enhance pedestrian and traffic safety.
 City staff presented recommendations provided by a Toole Design Group study to determine appropriate traffic calming measures along Jefferson Street from Queens Chapel Road to Baltimore Avenue.